Using a Power Plant Simulator to Enhance Human Factors Engineering Research

 Human System Interfaces (HSI) and Control Room Design & Evaluation

-Nearly all US plants are ‘hybrids’ of digital and analog I&C. Our industry expects the use of digital I&C to increase significantly because it has key advantages over its analog counterparts, namely it’s easy to modify, offers greater precision and has reduced maintenance costs.
-The changes in HSI and control room design that accompanies these digital I&C upgrades needs to be fully vetted for safety and efficiency.
+Nearly all US plants are ‘hybrids’ of digital and analog I&C. Our industry expects the use of digital I&C to increase significantly because it has key advantages over its analog counterparts.
+Digital I&Cs are easy to modify, offers greater precision and has reduced maintenance costs.
+The changes in HSI and control room design that accompanies these digital I&C upgrades need to be fully vetted for safety and efficiency.

 Tying a full-scope replica simulator to large screen overview displays allows researchers at Halden to provide and test HSI concepts such as: